myznikovgleb/quiz/README.md

 # Quiz app

-Quiz app is a common knowledge examination and brain training application build with magic.
+Quiz app is a common knowledge examination and brain training application built with magic.

 ## Tech details